Awixe/Session/README.md

 ```
 Usage
 -----
-If you are using the awixe module adapter than you can access it through the app function
+If you are using the awixe module adapter than you can access it through the app function else if you are not use the awixe adapter then you have to declare a new object to use it.

-For example:
+Example #1:

 ```php
 <?php
 // Require composer